pyb/bricmental/README.md

 All rights reserved.

-Bricmental Gameis  &copy; 2025 Pierre-Yves Baccou.
+Bricmental game is &copy; 2025 Pierre-Yves Baccou.